erayerdin/fxthis/README.md

  programmatically.
 It is also used by meta component.
  - **System Component:** Helps getting information that your software runs on.
+ - **Application Data Components:** Can access global/local application data/config.

 ## Works to be Done

- - **Application Data Components:** Will contain helpers for IO on application data.
+ - **Documentation:** via mkdocs
+ - Docstrings
+ - Better way to separate view/controller